Encyclopedia … combined with a great Buyer's Guide!

 Changes of Beam Position or Direction

 Most optical windows are parallel windows, having quite precisely parallel surfaces.
 The parallelism is often quantified, e.g. as <1 arcsec.
-With parallel faces, there is no change of beam direction, but only a slight beam position offset, dependent on the angle of incidence and the thickness; there is then often no need for precise alignment of the window.
+With parallel faces, there is no change in beam direction, but only a slight beam position offset, dependent on the angle of incidence and the thickness; there is then often no need for precise alignment of the window.

 The beam offset also has a slight dependence on the optical wavelength, since the wavelength-dependent refractive index leads to a wavelength-dependent beam direction within the plate.
 It is rare, however, that such effects cause problems.